satya164/react-native-tab-view/README.md

 #### `renderTouchable`

-Function which takes an object with the current route and returns a custom React Element to be used as a touchable elements.
+Function which takes an object with the current route and returns a custom React Element to be used as a touchable for `TabBarItem`.

 ##### `onTabPress`